 Shedding Bark on Ash Trees

-When your ash tree is shedding bark, it may feel like time to panic, but try to keep your cool, often, this is simply indicating an easily correctable environmental problem.
+When your ash tree is shedding bark, it may feel like the time to panic, but try to keep your cool.
+Often, this is simply indicating an easily correctable environmental problem.
 Ash trees typically grow on or near the banks of permanent water sources like streams and ponds.
 Because of this, they’re not very adaptable when the weather dries out and they can’t get the moisture they require.

-Often, they’ll shed bark in protest, but quick action on your part can slow or stop your ash tree losing bark.
-Provide the tree in question with ample water, up to 210 gallons a week during the summer for a tree with a 15-foot wide canopy, being sure to water at the drip line instead of near the trunk.
+Often, they’ll shed bark in protest, but quick action on your part can slow or stop your ash tree from losing bark.
+Provide the tree in question with ample water, up to 210 gallons (795 L.) a week during the summer for a tree with a 15-foot (4.5 m.) wide canopy, being sure to water at the drip line instead of near the trunk.
 An irrigation system can help keep your thirsty ash tree supplied with water.

 Ash Tree Losing Bark from Emerald Ash Borers and Sunburn